-- Study abroad periods for students at Bachelor and Master levels and Doctoral candidates within Erasmus+ programme countries and to and from partner countries
+- Study abroad periods for students at Bachelor and Master levels and Doctoral candidates within Erasmus+ programme countries and to and from partner countries;

-- Traineeships abroad (work placements, internships, etc.) for students enrolled in higher education in Erasmus+ programme country
+- Traineeships abroad (work placements, internships, etc.) for students enrolled in higher education in Erasmus+ programme country;

-- Erasmus+ Master Degree Loans are EU-guaranteed loans that can help you finance a Master course in an Erasmus+ programme country
+- Erasmus+ Master Degree Loans are EU-guaranteed loans that can help you finance a Master course in an Erasmus+ programme country.

 The prestigious Fulbright Program sponsored by U.S. and Czech governments provides U.S. and Czech citizens with the opportunity to study, teach, or conduct research in the partner country.
 U.S. candidates should apply through Fulbright Program partner organizations in the United States where they can also find application and program details.

 Scholarships for studying Czech language, literature and culture